 In 2017 he created a duet for the Junior Ballet Zürich Behind the Mirror and for Ballett Zürich disTANZ.

 Filipe has also created Masquerade (2015) for the Zürich Opera Ball and two pieces for the Dance Academy Zurich (TAZ) under the direction of Oliver Mats and Steffi Scherzer Uncontrolled (2015) and Piazzola (2015).

 In 2018, Filipe made his North American debut with his creation of Stepping Over for Charlotte Ballet.
 He also created Heavy Lightness for the evening of Noverre-Young Choreographers 2018 at the Stuttgart Ballet.
 That same year, he created O não efémero for young Portuguese talents and recently completed his latest creation for the Junior Ballet Zürich with Echo of Elements which opened the Young Talent Festival at the Linbury Theatre in London in June, 2019.

 In 2019, Filipe created new works for the Ballet School of the Opera House Zürich, Under Duress and Thoughts of a Silent Night for the Shanghai International Arts Festival.
 He also created a new work for the Cannes Junior Ballet presented at the Dance Festival of Cannes 2019.

 In 2020, Filipe returned to his native Portugal to create Teu Corpo Meu Eco for the National Ballet of Portugal which premiered in Faro in November.
 For 2021 new projects include staging Stepping Over, for Ballet Ireland and a new creation for Delattre Dance Company in Germany.
-In June, Filipe will premiere a new piece created for the BA Contemporary Dance of Zürich.
+In June, Filipe premiered a new piece created for the BA Contemporary Dance of Zürich.